MehrdadHeyrani/R-Shiny-Option-Payoff-Analyzer/README.md

-# Option Analysis Dashboard
+# R-Shiny-Option-Payoff-Analyzer

-A robust financial tool built with **R Shiny** to perform real-time analysis of option contracts.
+A web-based financial tool built with **R Shiny** to perform real-time analysis of option contracts.
 This application allows users to input specific deal parameters to visualize payoff profiles and calculate essential Greeks.

 ## Mathematical Foundation
 This tool utilizes the **Black-Scholes-Merton** model for option pricing.
 The dashboard evaluates both the intrinsic payoff at expiration and the theoretical market price: